Photo Credit:

 The writing process

 Writing is much more than putting the right words in the right place.
-Writing starts when you’re doing your literature review, when you’re designing your problem statement.
-All of this research and design work needs to happen before you can write about it.
+Writing starts when you’re doing a literature review, when you’re designing a problem statement.
+Writing starts in your head with research and design.
 However, that doesn’t mean you cannot start writing early in your project.
 When do you start writing?
-And where do you start?
+Where do you start?
 And when is it finished?

 When and where to start writing